World Language TEAching Certification Program

-Welcome to the Foreign Language Teacher Certification Program Website!
+Welcome to the World Language Teacher Certification Program Website!

-The SCSU World Languages Department is very proud of its nationally CAEP accredited Foreign Language Teacher Certification (FLTC) program.
-The Foreign Language Certification program continues a long tradition of training highly qualified teachers for the state of Connecticut as SCSU was founded in 1893 as a Teachers University.
+The SCSU World Languages Department is very proud of its nationally CAEP accredited World Language Teacher (WLT) certification program.
+The World Language Certification program continues a long tradition of training highly qualified teachers for the state of Connecticut as SCSU was founded in 1893 as a Teachers University.
 As a shortage area, world language teachers find job placements across the state directly upon graduation while also receiving salaries higher than the national average.
 Language teachers at schools throughout Connecticut have received their initial teacher training and cross-endorsements at SCSU and its graduates are eagerly sought by schools throughout the state.
 Currently we certify teachers in French, German, Italian, and Spanish at the secondary levels with cross-endorsement for elementary an available option.

 Some facts about World Language Teaching in CT